 When Your Breast Milk Flows Really Slowly

-Some women are able to get a letdown, but still feel like it takes forever to get their breasts to mostly empty.
+Some parents are able to get a letdown, but still feel like it takes forever to get their breasts to mostly empty.
 (Note that it’s impossible to completely empty a breast because it’s always making milk.)
-Below are five ways you can try to speed up your pumping sessions when your breasts don’t feel empty after pumping for 20-30 minutes or more.

 7. Use Breast Compressions.